TLB120-U red & NIR light belt with stand - face and neck

 Safety and maintenance

-The device is for indoor use and not water resistant; avoid moisture and hot sources.
-Do not cover the belt with a blanket/pillow during operation.
-Do not stare directly into the LEDs; use the accompanying safety glasses if necessary and avoid treatment close to open eyes.
-Clean only with a soft, dry cloth (no liquids/corrosives).
-Store in a dry, cool and dark place.
-Switch off the power before connection/assembly.
+For indoor use only.
+Not water resistant.
+Avoid moisture and hot sources.
+Do not cover the belt during operation.
+Avoid looking directly at the LEDs and use safety glasses if necessary.
+Clean with a soft, dry cloth and store in a dry, cool and dark place.

 Freedom of expression and right to information